 Source Control BMPs

-The SWPPP must include source control BMPs as necessary to achieve AKART and compliance with the stormwater discharge limits in S2 and S3.
-Ecology has determined the following BMPs will be appropriate for most facilities covered under this permit.
-The Permittee may omit individual BMPs if site conditions render the BMP unnecessary, infeasible, or the Permittee provides alternative and equally effective BMPs.
+The SWPPP must include the following source control BMPs in order to achieve AKART and compliance with the stormwater discharge limits in S2 and S3.
+The Permittee may omit individual BMPs if site conditions render the BMP unnecessary, infeasible, or if the Permittee provides alternative and equally effective BMPs.
 The Permittee must note the rationale for omission or substitution in the SWPPP.
 The Permittee must:

-Store all chemical liquids, fluids, and petroleum products, on an impervious surface surrounded with a containment berm or dike that is capable of containing 10% of the total enclosed tank volume or 110% of the volume contained in the largest tank, whichever is greater.
+Store all chemical liquids, fluids, and petroleum products (except bitumen), in double-walled tanks or in secondary containment.
+Secondary containment includes an impervious surface surrounded with a containment berm or dike that is capable of containing 10% of the total enclosed tank volume or 110% of the volume contained in the largest tank, whichever is greater.

-Precipitation must be prevented from accumulating in containment areas with a roof or equivalent structure.
+To prevent precipitation from accumulating in secondary containment provide a roof or equivalent structure.

-If cover is not practicable, the Spill Control Plan must include a description of how accumulated water will be managed and disposed of.
+If cover is not practicable, the SWPPP must include a description of how accumulated water will be managed and disposed of.

+Label containers (e.g., “Used Oil,” “Spent Solvents,” “Fertilizers and Pesticides”).

-Empty containers must be fully drained, capped and labeled.
-The number of empty containers on site must be minimized.
+Fully drain and cap empty containers.
+Minimize the number of empty containers on site.

-Use drip pans and absorbents under leaky vehicles and equipment or store indoors where feasible.

 Fit all dumpsters containing leachable materials with a lid that must remain closed when not in use, or alternatively keep the dumpster under cover.

-Locate spill kits at all stationary fueling stations, fuel transfer stations, and mobile fueling units.
+Locate spill kits at all stationary fueling stations, fuel transfer stations, mobile fueling units, and used oil storage/transfer stations.

 Use drip pans or equivalent containment measures during all petroleum transfer operations.

-Conduct all vehicle and equipment cleaning operations under cover or in a bermed area to prevent commingling of wash water and stormwater.
-All wash water must drain to a proper collection system (i.e., not the stormwater drainage system).
-This does not apply to using low pressure (under 100 psi) cold water to rinse mud off of vehicles and equipment provided no soap is used, and provided that the rinse water is routed to a sediment treatment structure on the site.
+Conduct all vehicle and equipment cleaning operations per the following:

+Permittees may use low pressure (under 100 psi) cold water to rinse mud off of vehicles and equipment provided no soap is used.
+Route rinse water to an on-site sediment treatment structure (eg. sediment trap, catch basin with gravity separator, or treatment pond).

+Conduct all other vehicle and equipment cleaning operations under cover or in a bermed area to prevent commingling of wash water and stormwater.

+This wash water must drain to a proper collection system (i.e., not the stormwater drainage system).

+Do not discharge any wastewater from concrete truck wash-out areas or from concrete trucks directly to surface water or groundwater.
+Treat this wastewater in a lined impoundment.

+Treat wastewater that comes into contact with the overspray and drip-off of release agents with an oil water separator.
+Oil water separators should meet the design criteria in Section 11.6, Volume V, of the SWMMWW (Section 5.10.6 of the SWMMEW).
+Do not allow the discharge of release agents directly to ground.

-Store uncured concrete, any type of concrete solids (does not include fully cured or recycled concrete), uncured asphalt paving materials, cold mix asphalt on a bermed impervious surface.
-This includes ecology blocks, septic tanks, jersey barriers, and other cast concrete products.
-Treat all stormwater that contacts these materials (identified in 7 above) in a lined impoundment as the permit considers it process wastewater.
-Discharge of this water is subject to the effluent limitations in permit condition S2 and must not cause a violation of water quality standards.
+Store uncured concrete, any type of concrete solids (does not include fully cured or recycled concrete), and cold mix asphalt on a bermed impervious surface.
+This includes comeback concrete, ecology blocks, septic tanks, jersey barriers, and other cast concrete products.
+Treat all stormwater that contacts these materials in a lined impoundment.
+Discharge of this water is subject to the effluent limitations in S2 and must not cause a violation of water quality standards.

 Store lead acid batteries under cover.